 This chart describes daily resource utilization by individual patients (absolute calendar day value.
 Day is considered from 00:00 hours to 23:59 hours on that calendar date).
+Resuscitation details which occur in the first 30 minutes after birth should be recorded in the Resuscitation Screen.

 You need to click only boxes that apply to your patient.
 The chart will start from the date of admission and can be moved forward or backward as needed in terms of time.
 Until you submit the data this chart is editable.
 You can easily correct mistakes made in data entry.
 A group of respiratory support variables are included.
 Please read the explanation carefully as we would like to collect only the highest support received to a patient on a particular day.
 The chart is customizable for colour of row and column highlight as well as day to start and complete database.
 Please note that you can select multiple consecutive days by clicking on the start date, pressing and holding down the "Shift" key, and clicking again on the end date to automatically select all in between.
 Therapies administered during an operation should be included.

 Item Standard list of treatment items to select if patient is on item on a given day.
 Up to four additional items can be added for an individual site's own data collection upon request to CC.
 Day on which an item is administered.
-Day column If the selected month is the admission month, the first day column displayed will be the admission day.
-If the selected month is the current month and baby is not discharged, the last day column shown will be today.
-If the selected month is the current month and the baby is discharged already, the last day column shown will be the discharge day.
+If the selected month is the admission month, the first day column displayed will be the admission day.
+Dani If the selected month is the current month and baby is not discharged, the last day column shown will be today.
+Day column If the selected month is the current month and the baby is discharged already, the last day column shown will be the discharge day.
 This is the absolute calendar day value.
 Day is considered from 00:00 hours to 23:59 hours on that calendar date.
 The Day Of Admission and Day Name can be displayed if you hover over the header cell.
 Total Total number of days during the entire patient stay that a certain item was administered.
 This value is updated dynamically when cells are checked/unchecked.